wintercms/wn-blocks-plugin/README.md

 {% endfor %}
 ```

- You can then use the following Twig snippet to render the block data:
+ You can then use the following Twig snippet to render the block data in your layout:

 ```twig
 {% partial 'blocks' blocks=blocks %}